 Guest posting on other websites is a great way of getting your brand out there and pulling traffic to your blog long before you launch.
 With a teaser page in place, you can build your email list simply by blogging on websites with the kind of audience you’re looking for.
 When you finally go live, all the traffic sent by the guest posts will land on your new homepage.

 Actionable Tip: Look for guest posting opportunities by searching for guest posting/blogging opportunities in your niche.
 For instance, if you’re in the fashion niche, you can try looking up “fashion guest blogging” or something close.
-Many websites are accepting guest posters right this minute, so don’t hesitate taking advantage of the huge traffic potential of guest blogging.
+Many websites are accepting guest posters right this minute, so don’t hesitate to take advantage of the huge traffic potential of guest blogging.
 Some sites will even pay you as a contributing blogger and offer you a byline so it’s a win-win situation for all parties involved.

 Create Google Alerts for Your Brand

 You want to keep tabs on your brand mentions on the web.
 Your best bet here is Google Alerts.
-Setup alerts for your brand keywords so you can thank anyone who mentions your brand online, while also taking advantage of any PR that might happen when you launch.
+Set up alerts for your brand keywords so you can thank anyone who mentions your brand online, while also taking advantage of any PR that might happen when you launch.

 Actionable Tip: Create Google Alerts for your keywords.